Eliza Tibbets: California citrus industry

-The citrus industry in California was underway before Tibbets’ cultivated the Washington navel orange.
+The citrus industry in California was underway before Tibbets cultivated the Washington navel orange.
 But there was no outstanding early and midseason variety of sweet orange generally adapted to the climate.
 Extant citrus was mostly seedling trees grown from seeds obtained locally or from the Spanish missions.
 Growers experimented, but there was a lack of standardization in quality.

-Meanwhile, in his greenhouses on the National Mall, Saunders experimented with imported plants for possible incorporation into American agriculture.
-He built an orange house on the Department grounds around 1867.
+Meanwhile, at his greenhouses in Washington DC, William Saunders experimented with imported plants for possible incorporation into American agriculture.
+He built an orange house on the department grounds around 1867.
 In 1871 he reported that he was trying to secure complete collections of citrus.

 In 1869 the Commissioner of agriculture brought Saunders a letter from a woman in Bahia, Brazil, telling of a fabulous local orange.
 It took some time and perseverance, but by 1871 Saunders was able to obtain from Bahia twelve newly budded navel orange trees in fairly good condition.
 He had prepared a supply of young orange stocks into which he inserted and grafted buds from the new trees.
 Saunders recorded in his journal, referring to Tibbets, "That lady called here and was anxious to get some of these plants for her place, and I sent two of them by mail".
 When the grafted orange trees were ready, Saunders mailed the first two out to Tibbets.